-As officers of Guatemala Service Projects, or as individuals outside GSP, we directly sponsor seven children in Guatemala.
+As officers of Guatemala Service Projects, or as individuals outside GSP, we directly sponsor 18 children in Guatemala.
 However, there are many more deserving kids identified by partners we trust that have asked for our help in finding sponsors for several more.

 Diego Xirum Scholarship Fund

 Diego has hand-selected young people that would take full advantage of opportunities to continue their education and become shining examples for their community.
 Diego has reiterated that the best way to lift an entire community is to inspire its young people to become educated and share opportunities to lift others in return.
 It is clearly a plan that he has executed in his own life and now he is, himself, advocating on behalf of his neighbors.
 We have a goal to provide sponsorship for two people from Diego’s community in each student classification: primaria (1st-6th), básico (7th-9th), diversificado (10th-12th, during which a student specializes in a career path, such as nursing, accounting, teaching, secretarial, etc.), and university.
 The cost of monthly sponsorship will vary based on the grade level of the student, and for students at the diversificado or university level, how far away they live from the school that specializes in the discipline chosen.
 For students in Diego’s community, there is no support net.
 If they do not get sponsors, they will not attend school.
 Instead, they will likely get jobs to contribute to the family income and the cycle will continue.
 Diego’s motto is: “Give a man a fish, and you feed him for a day.
 Teach a man to fish, and you feed him for a lifetime.“